ibm-cloud-docs/BlockStorage/new-ibm-block-and-file-storage-location-and-features.md

 # New IBM Block and File Storage Location and Features

-IBM Bluemix Infrastructure is introducing a new version of IBM Block and File storage!
+{{site.data.keyword.BluSoftlayer_full}} is introducing a new version of {{site.data.keyword.blockstoragefull}}!

 The new storage is available in select data centers, and is backed by flash storage at higher IOPS levels with disk level encryption for data-at-rest.
-All storage provisioned in the select data centers will automatically be provisioned with the new version of Block and File storage.
+All storage provisioned in the select data centers will automatically be provisioned with the new version of {{site.data.keyword.blockstorageshort}} and File Storage.

 **Note:** The NFS mount point for new volumes has changed.
 See **New Mount Point for encrypted File Storage Volumes** below for details.

-The new Block and File storage is currently available in following regions/data centers with additional data center availability coming soon!
+The new {{site.data.keyword.blockstorageshort}} and File storage is currently available in following regions/data centers with additional data center availability coming soon!
 <table style="width:100%;">
 	<caption>Data Center Availability</caption>
 	<tbody>